 The Division may, based both on its own discretion and its consideration of the criteria identified in Rule 9.3, make a disbursement from the fund to an employee to pay wages, compensation, or other monetary relief owed to the employee without receiving an employee’s request for such disbursement.

-9.2 After six months following the Division determination or hearing officer decision that an employer owes wages, compensation, or other monetary relief to an employee, or the expiration of any order from the Division, a hearing officer, or a court staying or postponing the employer’s payment obligation, whichever is later, if the employer has still failed to pay the determined wages, compensation, or other monetary relief owed the employee, the employee may submit a written request seeking payment from the fund pursuant to C.R.S. § 8-4-113(5) (“fund request”).
+9.2 After [120 days][Deleted: ] following the Division determination or hearing officer decision that an employer owes wages, compensation, or other monetary relief to an employee, or the expiration of an[Deleted: ] order from the Division, a hearing officer, or a court staying or postponing the employer’s payment obligation, whichever is later, if the employer has still failed to pay the determined wages, compensation, or other monetary relief owed the employee, the employee may submit a written request seeking payment from the fund pursuant to C.R.S. § 8-4-113(5) (“fund request”).

 9.2.1 An employee who submits a fund request to the Division must comply with orders and instructions posted or otherwise provided by the Division: